Kyles-HackTX/SomeoneToTalkTo/README.md

 ## Technologies used
 - Electron
 - PyTorch
-- Tensorflow
 - Kaggle
 - Google Colab (& Cloud credits for training)
+- Flask
-- REST APIs
+- EC2

 ## How to run yourself
-1. Run flask on a server (CockroachDB, Postgres, etc.).
+1. Run flask locally/publically using the built in web server.
-2. Run electron locally as a frontend.
+2. Run the electron app locally as a frontend.
 3. Talk into the microphone.

 ## Where we plan to go with this